tskit-dev/pyslim/docs/vignette_space.rst

 .. code-block:: none

-   The tree sequence has 23908 trees on a genome of length 100000000.0, 1547 individuals, 3094 'sample' genomes, and 0 mutations.
+   The tree sequence has 37095 trees on a genome of length 100000000.0, 2712 individuals, 5424 'sample' genomes, and 0 mutations.

 It makes sense we have no mutations: we haven't added any yet.
-The tree sequence is recording the relationship between 3,094 genomes (the "samples"), which requires 23,908 distinct trees along the genome.
+The tree sequence is recording the relationship between 5,424 genomes (the "samples"), which requires 37,095 distinct trees along the genome.
-Individuals are diploid, which explains why the number of individuals is equal to twice the number of samples.
+Individuals are diploid, which explains why the number of individuals is equal to half the number of samples.
 Let's have a look at how old those individuals are, by tabulating when they were born: